MusaWiston/Mission-Phase-Feature-Learning-for-eVTOL-Battery-Prognostics-with-ML/README.md

 Use `--write-cleaned-telemetry` only when the large canonical row-level files are needed.
 See [the complete procedural specification](docs/preprocessing_and_targets.md).

-The older stage-named scripts remain for legacy artifact diagnosis.
-They are not the canonical path for regenerating manuscript results.

 ## Run the models

 Point the model loaders at the directory containing the new